Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 ## Conclusion

-There are so many cool **Terraform functions** out there to make your code even better and more robust!
+There are so many more cool **Terraform functions** out there to make your code even better and more robust!
 Go check out the [official documentation](https://developer.hashicorp.com/terraform/language/functions) for more details.

 I hope you have enjoyed this post and have learned something new. :heart: